AraneaDev/accountant/docs/troubleshooting.md

 Please refer to the [Configuration](configuration.md) for more details.

 ## Attributes are considered modified, when they're not
-False positives may cause `Ledger` records to be created.
+False positives may give origin to `Ledger` records.
 This happens when an Eloquent model with boolean/date attributes gets updated, regardless of change in those attributes.

-The internal state of the model will be as follows:
+For illustration purposes, this is how the internal state of the model would look like:

 Current state (**$attributes** array):
 - `true` stays `true`